-One of the requirements for the Ph.D. degree is enrollment in Special Topics in Professional Issues (PSYC 890) to be taken in the 3rd or 4th year.
-This requirement consists of one three-hour seminar course on issues that are deemed highly relevant to your professional expertise.
+One of the requirements for the Ph.D. degree is enrollment in Special Topics in Professional Issues (PSYC 890) to be taken in the first three years of doctoral studies.
+This requirement consists of three one-hour seminars on issues that are deemed highly relevant to your professional expertise.
 These seminars are scheduled in the fall semester every other year and are graded on a satisfactory/not satisfactory basis.

 The Special Topics in Professional Issues deals with topics such as jobs and employment-related issues (i.e., resume building, oral communication skills, interviewing skills, networking and kinds of jobs), ethics, grants, contracts, written proposals, financial proposals, project reports, personnel selection and other topics related to funding.
-Students will have the opportunity to apply what they have learned in this seminar by writing a proposal.
+Students will have the opportunity to apply what they have learned in one of the seminars by writing a proposal.